kubermates-org/kubermates.github.io/content/docs/2025-06-30-expanding-digitalocean-s-role-based-access-controls-with-custom-roles.md

 external_url: https://www.digitalocean.com/blog/introducing-custom-roles
 post_kind: link
 draft: false
-tldr: By Nicole Ghalwash Today, we are excited to announce our latest Role-Based Access Control (RBAC) feature, custom roles.
-With custom roles, teams can now assign permissions to individuals that are precisely aligned with their operational and security requirements, reinforcing the principle of least privilege.
+tldr: "Expanding DigitalOceanâ\x80\x99s Role-Based Access Controls with custom roles\
+  \ What are custom roles?
+Key features of custom roles When to use custom roles vs.\
+  \ predefined roles How custom roles benefit your team Resources to get started About\
+  \ the author Try DigitalOcean for free Related Articles Announcing OpenAI gpt-oss\
+  \ Models on the DigitalOcean Gradientâ\x84¢ AI Platform Build smarter AI agents:\
+  \ new tools now available for the DigitalOcean Gradientâ\x84¢ AI Platform Introducing\
+  \ GPU Droplets accelerated by NVIDIA HGX H200 By Nicole Ghalwash Published: June\
+  \ 30, 2025 4 min read Today, we are excited to announce our latest Role-Based Access\
+  \ Control (RBAC) feature, custom roles."
+summary: "Expanding DigitalOceanâ\x80\x99s Role-Based Access Controls with custom\
+  \ roles What are custom roles?
+Key features of custom roles When to use custom roles\
+  \ vs. predefined roles How custom roles benefit your team Resources to get started\
+  \ About the author Try DigitalOcean for free Related Articles Announcing OpenAI\
+  \ gpt-oss Models on the DigitalOcean Gradientâ\x84¢ AI Platform Build smarter AI\
+  \ agents: new tools now available for the DigitalOcean Gradientâ\x84¢ AI Platform\
+  \ Introducing GPU Droplets accelerated by NVIDIA HGX H200 By Nicole Ghalwash Published:\
-summary: "By Nicole Ghalwash Today, we are excited to announce our latest Role-Based\
+  \ June 30, 2025 4 min read Today, we are excited to announce our latest Role-Based\
   \ Access Control (RBAC) feature, custom roles.
 With custom roles, teams can now\
   \ assign permissions to individuals that are precisely aligned with their operational\
   \ and security requirements, reinforcing the principle of least privilege.
 This\